deborahfam/Local-Whisper-ObsidianPlugin/README.md

 - Default: `Transcripts`
 - The relative path where the plugin saves new Markdown files with the transcription result.
 - Each transcription creates a **new file** named like:

+### 📱 Mobile support and public hosts

+By default, the plugin is designed for desktop use, since it connects to a Whisper server running locally on http://127.0.0.1:5000.
+On mobile devices (Android/iOS), you can still use the plugin, but you need to make your Whisper server accessible:

+#### Option 1: Same WiFi network

+Run your Whisper server on your PC and expose it on your LAN.
+In the plugin settings, set the server url to your expose ip.

+Now, Obsidian Mobile can reach your PC’s server while both devices are on the same WiFi.

+#### Option 2: Public server
+If you deploy Whisper on a server or VPS with a public IP or domain, you can access it anywhere.

+⚠️ Important: make sure you enable HTTPS and authentication if you expose your Whisper server publicly, to avoid sending audio unprotected over the internet.